-Any individuals with legal, physical custody of up to two children under the age of 18 and/or incapable of self care may enlist provided you are otherwise qualified.
-For those with three or more children, a waiver will be required to permit you to enlist.
+Married individuals with legal, physical custody of up to two children under the age of 18 and/or incapable of self care may enlist provided you are otherwise qualified.
+For married individuals with three children, a waiver will be required to permit you to enlist.

 Please note that transferring custody of family members for the purpose of entering the Air Force is prohibited and renders enlisted applicants “permanently disqualified.”